barnabyashford/2110743-notes-and-codes/notes/week3.md

 Split data into $training$ and $validation$ set

-Do until further pruning is harmful:
+Do until further pruning is harmful (requires a full grown tree):

 1. Evaluate impact on $validation$ set of pruning each possible node (plus those below it)
 2. Greedily remove the one that most improves $validation$ set accuracy